panlm/partner-lab-korea/karan/karan_sa_setup.rst

 .. note::

-  This lab is **NOT** required for the Taiwan Partner Lab and is available here for later reference.
+  This lab is **NOT** required for the Korea Partner Lab and is available here for later reference.

   Estimated time to complete: **30 MINUTES**